CycloneDX/cyclonedx-gradle-plugin/README.md

 }
 ```

-Run gradle with info logging (-i option) to see which configurations add to the BOM.
+Run Gradle with info logging (-i option) to see which configurations add to the BOM.

 __Generate BOM for multiple projects:__